ben-xD/push/push/README.md

 - Use push notification without Firebase on any platform except Android.
 - Get started testing push notifications quickly with the scripts, tools and commands provided in this project.
 - Consistent behaviour between iOS and Android.
+  - MacOS does not support onBackground notifications
-- It currently only supported iOS and Android.
+- It currently only supported iOS,Android and MacOS.
 - Avoids using deprecated Android classes.
 - Receive push notifications when the app is in the foreground, background or terminated on Android and iOS.